sunwng/books-i-read/Java Concurrency in Practice.md

     - Reducing lock granularity → lock splitting or lock striping (using separate locks instead of using one)
         - e.g. use `synchronized` block with different locks

+## CH12.
+Testing Concurrent Programs

+- Potential failures may be rare probabilistic occurrences
+- Testing for correctness
+    - check whether it throws `InterruptedException`
+    - use `Thread.isAlive()` to check whether it is waiting (or `Thread.isInterrupted()`)
+    - use `ExecutorService` to make a case when multiple threads are present
+    - useful classes for testing
+        - `CountDownLatch` → wait on the main thread
+        - `CyclicBarrier` → wait on each thread
+    - use `Thread.yeild()` to make context switching